stevapple/tencent-cloud-core/docs/build-api.md

     }
 }
 ```

-Note that the region here is different from what's set in the endpoint.
-You can easily access all known regions provided by `TencentCloudCore`.

 The sample code above provides a simple template for error handling.
 The errors may come from networking, JSON decoding and Tencent Cloud platform.